A New Window on Dynamical Dark Energy: Combining DESI-DR2 BAO with future Gravitational Wave Observations: Introduction

 In the present work, we explore the possible impact of Gravitational Wave Standard Sirens (GWSS) in light of the newest DESI results.
 Given that we focus on the improvement in parameter uncertainties, we take the following approach: we simulate GWSS taking each DDE model as the fiducial one; this allows us to estimate the impact on the uncertainties of cosmological parameters given the configuration from different observatories.
-We restrict our analysis to three well-known parameterized $w_{\rm de}$ models, namely the Chevallier-Polarski-Linder (CPL)~\cite{Chevallier:2000qy,Linder:2002et}, the Barboza-Alcaniz (BA)~\cite{Barboza:2008rh}, and the Jassal-Bagla-Padmanabhan (JBP)~\cite{Jassal:2005qc} models.
-As for the gravitational wave observatories, we generate mock datasets from the Einstein Telescope (ET), a future ground-based gravitational wave detector~\cite{Punturo:2010zz,Maggiore:2019uih}, the Deci-hertz Interferometer Gravitational wave Observatory (DECIGO), a space-based one~\cite{Seto:2001qf,Kawamura:2006up,Kawamura:2011zz}, and the Laser Interferometer Gravitational-Wave Observatory (LIGO) collaboration~\cite{LIGOScientific:2017vwq,LIGOScientific:2017zic}.
+We restrict our analysis to three well-known parametrized $w_{\rm de}$ models, namely the Chevallier-Polarski-Linder (CPL)~\cite{Chevallier:2000qy,Linder:2002et}, the Barboza-Alcaniz (BA)~\cite{Barboza:2008rh}, and the Jassal-Bagla-Padmanabhan (JBP)~\cite{Jassal:2005qc} models.
+As for the gravitational wave observatories, we generate mock datasets from the Einstein Telescope (ET), a future ground-based gravitational wave detector~\cite{Punturo:2010zz,Maggiore:2019uih}, the Deci-hertz Interferometer Gravitational wave Observatory (DECIGO), a space-based one~\cite{Seto:2001qf,Kawamura:2006up,Kawamura:2011zz}, and the Laser Interferometer Gravitational-Wave Observatory (aLIGO) collaboration, a currently operating ground-based detector~\cite{LIGOScientific:2017vwq,LIGOScientific:2017zic}.

 The paper is organized as follows.
-In Section~\ref{sec2}, we briefly introduce the dynamical DE models.
-Section~\ref{sec3} describes the observational datasets and the methodology adopted in this work.
-In Section~\ref{sec4}, we present the constraints on the models.
-Finally, in Section~\ref{sec5}, we close the article with a discussion of our findings.
+In Section~\ref{sec:2}, we briefly introduce the dynamical DE models.
+Sections~\ref{sec:3} and \ref{sec:4} describe the observational datasets and the methodology adopted in this work.
+In Section~\ref{sec:5}, we present the constraints on the models.
+Finally, in Section~\ref{sec:6}, we close the article with a discussion of our findings.